OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Access to the Standardized Vocabularies

 In order to obtain the Standardized Vocabularies, you do not have to run Pallas yourself.
 Instead, you can download the latest version from ATHENA[^athenaUrl] and load it into your local database.
-ATHENA also allows faceted search of the Vocabularies.
+ATHENA also allows faceted search of the Vocabularies. \index{ATHENA} \index{standardized vocabularies!download} \index{standardized vocabularies!search}

 [^athenaUrl]: http://athena.ohdsi.org